googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/userguide.md

 ### Updating specific fields

 Specific fields in the document can be modified using `DocumentReference.UpdateAsync`.
-Currently this requires a `Dictionary<FieldMask, object>` to be passed in, but we intend to improve this experience.
-See [further work items](furtherwork.md) for more discussion over improving this.
+Single fields can be updated by passing in the field name and the new value; to update multiple fields, pass in a dictionary mapping each field name to its new value.

 A precondition may be specified for the update.